-The Company has recorded the total settlement amount of \$174,097 as of December 31, 2019.
+The Company recorded the total settlement amount of \$174,097 as of December 31, 2019, respecting the potential Discounted Claim Payments.
 This settlement amount is payable in 24 equal monthly payments of \$7,254 starting January 1, 2020.
-To date SBS is in default of the first six payments totaling \$43,524 and formal default notices have been sent to SBS.
+Through November 1, 2020, SBS is in default of making the first eleven payments totaling \$79,794 and formal default notices have been sent to SBS.
 SBS has responded and claimed an offset respecting its undocumented and unproven claims.
-As of June 30, 2020, the total settlement has been reserved.
+As of September 30, 2020, the total settlement of \$174,097 has been reserved by the Company, but such reservation does not release or affect SBS' obligations to make those payments to the Company.

 On March 6, 2020, Robert G. Brown on behalf of SBS sent an email communication to Arthur B. Drogue, to which he copied Arthur H. Baer, demanding payment of \$1,707,374 to SBS from SMF pursuant to (among other things) the SBS Settlement Agreement (the "March 2020 Claim").
 The Company has reviewed the March 2020 Claim in detail (although Brown has provided no backup or proof) and the Company strongly disagrees that any such amount is owed.
 The Company believes that the robust and comprehensive mutual releases and other provisions in the SBS Settlement Agreement provide valuable relief from such claims and potential future claims and litigation by SBS respecting the Company's past involvement with SBS, including the March 2020 Claim.
 However, Robert G. Brown, president, director and indirect owner of SBS, since and notwithstanding the Court's approval of the SBS Settlement Agreement and approved by the bankruptcy court are nevertheless due to SBS from the Company, and the Company strongly disagrees.
 The Company is prepared to take action in Nevada Bankruptcy Court by reopening the SBS bankruptcy case and petitioning official settlement of this matter.
 Since all such claims have been completely released by SBS (with Mr. Robert G. Brown's approval), the Company owes nothing and has not accrued anything respecting Mr. Robert G. Brown's renewed claims.
 Mr. Robert G. Brown is significant stockholder of SGRP, and member of a 13D control group, SGRP's former Chairman and director of SGRP, and became a director again on April 24, 2020, pursuant to the written consents of the Brown Group and Mr. Bartels.
+Mr. Brown became Chairman of SGRP's Strategic Committee and a member of SGRP's Strategic Committee when such committees were formed on July 17, 2020.
+Mr. Robert G. Brown resigned as Chairman and a member of SGRP's Strategic Committee effective September 1, 2020.